 What we make

-- The flower boxes
+- Garden boxes

 The Workshop Programme changed Robertas’ life.
 He says: “I came to Ireland in 2004 to work.
 I became homeless, begging on the street and drinking every day.
 For 7 years.
 Mendicity Workshop gave me the chance to work again.
 I finished detox and started making sleeping bags, cards and decorations.
 Now, I have a bank account, medical card, a community that supports me.
 And a home.
 My home.”